Big Brother (British TV series) series 12: The House

+This series still used the revamped variation of the house in Elstree Studios, Borehamwood.

 The main elements of the house design were inherited from those used for the previous celebrity series.
 Viewers first previewed the new Big Brother house during Celebrity Big Brother 2011 in preparation for the intake of regular housemates on the night of 9 September 2011.
 Differences included the walls being changed from a fish theme to a forest theme, and the bedroom being made over with fresh textiles and gold mirrored furniture for the regular housemates.
 In the bathroom, the installation of a transparent double shower cabinet with a frosted central band offered minimal privacy.
 There was a clear view of the shower's unclothed occupant from the house and garden but the frosting obscured the user's private parts from a clear view.
 There was a large central free-standing oval bath, with small pink and blue hand towels provided.
 The bathroom was mainly blue and pink with a sofa and a clear view of the goings on from the living room and garden.
 Some of the house space was converted to create a luxury apartment for houseguest Pamela Anderson during her stay in the house earlier in the series.
 Following Anderson's departure, the luxury bedroom was used for a variety of tasks.
 The wall of faces in the living room was also changed on Day 3 with the new housemates' faces added.
 These turn blue to indicate the nominated housemates and red to indicate an evicted housemate or to mark that a housemate has walked.

 The Diary Room chair for this series was in the style of a luxury club chair in deep red with gold trim.
-The new Diary room had already featured in Celebrity Big Brother 2011 along with a small task room adjacent.
+The new Diary room had already been featured in Celebrity Big Brother 2011 along with a small task room adjacent.

 The garden retained the oblong pool used in the previous Celebrity Big Brother series.
 In Week 1, an artificial beach area was installed ready for the arrival of Pamela Anderson.
 Later, this area featured in several outdoor tasks.
 There are areas of astroturf and decking, palm trees and an outdoor shower.
 Three leather sofas stood in an outdoor lounge area next to the "beach".
 There were doors leading to the sauna cabin, toilet and the main house.
 There was also an area of rattan seating with a selection of cushions, throws and garden lanterns.
 This area had an artificial fire hearth which lit up at night, with a decoration of logs and flames.